-Ogden syndrome is a rare X-linked recessive NAA10-related disorder caused classically by the recurrent hemizygous p.Ser37Pro missense variant in NAA10.
+Ogden syndrome is used here for the classic rare X-linked recessive NAA10-related disorder caused by the recurrent hemizygous p.Ser37Pro missense variant in NAA10.
 NAA10 encodes the catalytic subunit of the NatA N-terminal acetyltransferase complex.
-The syndrome is characterized by severe developmental impairment, hypotonia, postnatal growth failure, prematurely aged appearance, structural cardiac defects, and cardiac arrhythmias with early lethality in the classic male phenotype.
+The syndrome is characterized by severe developmental impairment, hypotonia, feeding and postnatal growth failure, prematurely aged appearance, structural cardiac defects, and cardiac arrhythmias with infant male lethality in the classic phenotype.
+Broader NAA10-related syndromes caused by other NAA10 variants and primary NAA15-related neurodevelopmental disorder are clinically overlapping but distinct disease-boundary considerations.

 Conditions with similar clinical presentations that must be differentiated from Ogden syndrome: